Sohaib404/SoundStrips/README.md

 ```bash
 pyinstaller.exe --onefile --windowed --icon.ico=images\icon.ico SoundStrips-Server.py
 ```
-**Make sure to copy the the "images" folder, LICENSE.txt, and README.txt to the same directory as the newly built application after building.**
+**Make sure to copy the the "images" folder, LICENSE.txt, and README.md to the same directory as the newly built application after building.**

 For other issues or help, feel free to [email me](mailto:sohaibx@live.ca).